AmethystJs/AmethystJs/README.md

 ### Requirements
 > The requirements will depend on the version of AmethystJs, so check the version requirements in the [releases](https://github.com/AmethystJs/AmethystJs/releases) tab of the version you will use.

+> You must download the .zip and unzip it in the mother path of your addon (for example) `development_behavior_packs/addonTest/`

 ### How to start

 > **1.** Syntax